shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-02-account.md

 ```

 **What happened in the code above?**
-* First, we create a random **mnemonic** using `fromMnemonic` method of `Secp256k1Pen` class.
+* First we create a random **mnemonic** using the `fromMnemonic()` method of the `Secp256k1Pen` class.
-* Next, we deduce the public key from it using `encodeSecp256k1Pubkey` method.
+* Next we deduce the public key from it using the `encodeSecp256k1Pubkey()` function.
-* Next, we deduce the wallet address from it using `pubkeyToAddress` method.
+* Then we deduce the wallet address from it using the `pubkeyToAddress()` function.
+* Finally we send the mnemonic and address back to the client-side as a JSON object.

 {% hint style="tip" %}
-Do not forget to the fund the newly create wallet using the secret faucet in order to activate it!.
+Do not forget to fund the newly created wallet using the [secret faucet](https://faucet.secrettestnet.io/) in order to activate it!
 {% endhint %}

 ------------------------